PawishrajhenAR/Tic-Tac-Toe-with-AI/README.md

-Tic-Tac-Toe with AI 🎮🤖
+Tic-Tac-Toe with AI

-This is a Tic-Tac-Toe game that allows you to play against a friend or challenge an AI opponent.
-Built using HTML, CSS, and JavaScript, this game provides an interactive and visually appealing experience.
+A simple and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+You can play with a friend or challenge an AI opponent.
+The interface is clean, responsive, and easy to use.

-🚀 Features
+Features

-✅ Play with Friend Mode – Two players can take turns on the same device.
+Play with Friend Mode – Two players can play on the same device.

-✅ Play with AI Mode – Challenge a basic AI opponent.
+Play with AI Mode – Challenge a basic AI opponent.

-✅ Responsive Design – Works well on both desktop and mobile devices.
+Responsive Design – Works on desktop and mobile.

-✅ Styled UI – Smooth animations, improved visuals, and a dynamic background.
+Styled UI – Smooth animations and enhanced visuals.

-✅ Win Detection & Reset – The game detects a win, a draw, and allows restarting.
+Win Detection & Reset – Automatically detects wins, draws, and supports quick restart.

-🛠️ Technologies Used
+Technologies Used

-HTML – Structure of the game.
+HTML – Structure

-CSS – Styling and layout enhancements.
+CSS – Styling and layout

-JavaScript – Game logic, AI moves, and event handling.
+JavaScript – Game logic, AI moves, event handling

-🎮 How to Play?
+How to Play

-1️⃣ Click "Play with Friend" to start a local two-player game.
+Select Play with Friend for a two-player mode.

-2️⃣ Click "Play with AI" to compete against an AI.
+Select Play with AI to play against the computer.

-3️⃣ Players take turns placing X and O on the grid.
+Players take turns placing X or O.

-4️⃣ The game announces a winner or draw when the board is full.
+The game announces a winner or a draw.

-5️⃣ Click "Reset" to start a new match.
+Click Reset to start a new match.

-🚀 Setup Instructions
+Setup Instructions

-1️⃣ Clone the repository:
+Clone the repository:

 gh repo clone PawishrajhenAR/Tic-Tac-Toe-with-AI

-2️⃣ Open index.html in your browser.
+Open index.html in your browser.

-3️⃣ Enjoy the game! 🎉
+Start playing.

-🤖 AI Logic
+AI Logic
-The AI follows a simple strategy in this project

-It picks a random empty spot on the board.
+The current AI uses a simple random-move strategy, selecting a random empty cell.
-Future improvements may include Minimax Algorithm for a smarter AI.
+Future upgrades may include implementing the Minimax algorithm to create a smarter, unbeatable AI.

-📌 To-Do List
+To-Do List

-🔹 Improve AI to make it smarter.
+Enhance AI logic.

-🔹 Add sound effects for moves.
+Add sound effects for moves.

-🔹 Implement multiplayer over the internet.
+Implement online multiplayer.

-🏆 Contributing
+Contributing

-Feel free to fork this repository and submit pull requests!
-Any improvements, bug fixes, or feature additions are welcome.
+Contributions are welcome.
+Feel free to fork the repository, create a branch, and submit a pull request.

-📜 License
+License

 This project is open-source and available under the MIT License.

-🎮 Enjoy your game! 🚀